TaranuDev/CTSM-devStatus/content/notes/config.md

 # title of the home page (also for SEO)
 page_title:
-  "Human Water Interface in CTSM"
+  "Human water interface in CESM"

 # links to show in the footer
 links: